Uncovering the keys to eye health

 Lutein and zeaxanthin are antioxidants found in green leafy vegetables, corn, egg yolks, and broccoli.
 These carotenoids are found in high concentrations in the macula and lend the macula its bright yellow appearance.
-A recent study showed that a combination of omega-3s and lutein and zeaxanthin could increase macular pigment density in people with macular degeneration, a factor associated with decreased risk of the disease.
+One study showed that a combination of omega-3s and lutein and zeaxanthin could increase macular pigment density in people with macular degeneration, a factor associated with decreased risk of the disease.

 Fine-tuning the formula

-For the new study, called AREDS2, researchers decided to make some changes to the original AREDS supplement to see how different formulations would affect macular degeneration progression.
+For the study, called AREDS2, researchers decided to make some changes to the original AREDS supplement to see how different formulations would affect macular degeneration progression.
 Over 4,000 people aged 50 to 85 years who were at risk for advanced macular degeneration took part in the 5-year study.